Optimal Integrative Estimation for Distributed Precision Matrices with Heterogeneity Adjustment: Iterative HEAT Estimation

-The factor $s_0 \sqrt{ \log(p) / n}$ in the iteration-dependent terms serves as the contraction rate for higher-order error reduction and leads to the geometric convergence.
+The results for IteHEAT are analogous to those for HEAT in Theorems \ref{thm:Omega_est_integrative_l}-\ref{thm:Omega_est_integrative_F}, with $\varphi_1$ and $\varphi_2$ replaced by $\varphi_1^{(t)}$ and $\varphi_2^{(t)}$, respectively.
+For the iteration-dependent errors in $\varphi_1^{(t)}$ and $\varphi_2^{(t)}$, the factor $s_0 \sqrt{ \log(p) / n}$ serves as the contraction rate for iterative higher-order error reduction and $\left( s_0 \sqrt{ \log(p) / n} \right)^{t-1}$ leads to the geometric convergence.
+Such contraction implies that condition $n \gtrsim s_0^2 \log(p)$ is required for convergence, i.e., the local sample sizes cannot be excessively small.
+Similar requirements are also present in other iterative distributed algorithms designed under homogeneity \citep{wang2017efficient,chen2019quantile,jordan2019communication,tan2022communication}.
 As a result, the number of iterations $T$ with the logarithm complexity

 suffices to yield the following rates for $\widetilde{\Omega}^{(\cdot,T)}$: